WhiskyTangoFawks/LunarFalloutPlus/README.md

 - This modlist should be installed on an SSD for performance reasons (the Wabbajack download folder can be on an HDD though).
 - The main profile requires at least 6gb of VRAM.

 The modlist is designed for relatively modern, middle range hardware.
 A high end graphics card is not required, but it does help.
-There are performance options available, including a steam deck installation guide for the Wander Profile (I don't recommend trying to run SS2 if your hardware is going to limit your performance).
+There are performance options available, including a [steam deck installation guide](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/SteamDeck.md).

 #### If you have less than 6gb of VRAM or the list otherwise performs badly for you

 - Do not try to run the list above 1080p, 1440 in fallout is a performance killer
-- See the readme for the wander profile- the list has a selection of performance tweaks designed to get it running on the steam deck.
+- See the steam deck installation guide tweaks (ignore the hard install information), even if you're not running on a steam deck, these performance tweaks can help.

 ## Wabbajack Installation